 In the early 1940s, Siskind left the Photo League and became close to many members of the New York School of Abstract Expressionism, including Robert Motherwell, Willem de Kooning and Franz Kline.
 Guided by the philosophy of the Abstract Expressionists, Siskind began photographing discarded objects as abstract compositions.
-In 1945, he published The Drama of the Objects and he exhibited regularly with the prominent gallerist Charles Egan.
+In 1945, he published The Drama of the Objects and exhibited regularly with the prominent gallerist Charles Egan.
 Through his process of experimentation he helped to transform photography as a medium.

-In addition to helping revolutionise the media, Siskind was an influential and passionate teacher.
+In addition to helping revolutionise the medium of photography, Siskind was an influential and passionate teacher.
 With an invitation from his friend Harry Callahan, Siskind moved to Chicago and taught photography at the Institute of Design for twenty years.
 His works are held in a number of prestigious collections including the Art Institute of Chicago, the Museum of Modern Art, New York, and the J. Paul Getty Museum, Los Angeles.